minvws/nl-covid19-data-dashboard/README.md

 - All Unix timestamps are defined in seconds, so not milliseconds like you would expect in Javascript.
 This was done because our data sources are using seconds.

+## Developer Documentation

+For developers actively working on the platform are we recommend reading [the documentation here](/docs/index.md).